- Decent value

 The Corolla iM hatchback is outfitted about like a Corolla SE sedan.
 The only choice buyers need to make, other than color, is whether they want a manual or CVT.
 All iMs have a 7.0-inch Pioneer-branded audio system, a rearview camera, power windows and locks, and 17-inch alloy wheels.
-There’s no heated seats, keyless ignition, or power moonroof here, but the roughly $21,000 price of a Corolla iM way undercuts most of its competitors.
+There’s no heated seats, keyless ignition, or power moonroof here, but at roughly $21,000 the Corolla iM way undercuts most of its competitors.

 2018 Toyota Corolla